Military of ancient Nubia: Melee weapons

-Other war equipments
+Other war equipment

 The forces of Kerma wore no armor.
 However, Chariots as well as armory were manufactured in Kush during the Meroitic period.
-Nobadian warriors and their leadership made use of shields and body armour, mostly manufactured from leather.
-Fragments of thick hide have been found in the royal tombs of Qustul, suggesting that the principal interment was usually buried while wearing armour.
+Nobadian warriors and their leadership made use of shields and body armor, mostly manufactured from leather.
+Fragments of thick hide have been found in the royal tombs of Qustul, suggesting that the principal interment was usually buried while wearing armor.
 A well-preserved and richly decorated breastplate made of oxhide comes from Qasr Ibrim, while a comparable, but more fragmentary piece was discovered at Gebel Adda.
 However, this breastplate was made of reptile hide, possibly from a crocodile.
-Another fragment which possibly once constituted a body armour comes from Qustul.
+Another fragment which possibly once constituted body armor comes from Qustul.
 It consists of several layers of tanned leather and was studded with lead rosettes.

 Elephants were occasionally used in warfare during the Meroitic period as seen in the war against Rome around 20 BC.
 There is some debate about the purpose of the Great Enclosure at Musawwarat es-Sufra, with earlier suggestions including an elephant-training camp.

 Taharqa built military settlements at the Semna and Buhen forts as well as the fortified site of Qasr Ibrim.
 There is archaeological evidence for the Kushite fortification of Kalabsha, under the reign of Yesebokheamani presumably as a defence against the raiding Blemmyes.

 Navy

-Not much is known about the naval fighting forces of the various Nubian kingdoms.
+Not much is known about the naval forces of the various Nubian kingdoms.
 Most sources of Naval conflicts come from stelas and inscriptions.
 It is stated from the Piye stela that Piye led a naval fleet during an invasion of a harbor in Memphis, where he brought back with him to Kush as a spoil of war; several boats, ferry, pleasure boats and warships.
 Also from the Stela, Piye defeated and captured many ships belonging to the Navy of lower Egypt in a sea battle.
 According to archaeologist Pearce Paul Creasman, ships were essential in Piye's conquest of Egypt.

 Nastasen defeated an invasion of Kush from Upper Egypt.
 Nastasen's monument calls the leader of this invasion Kambasuten, a likely local variation of Khabbash.
 Khabbash was a local ruler of Upper Egypt who had campaigned against the Persians around 338 BC.
-His invasion of Kush was a failure, and Nastasen claimed to have taken many fine boats and other booty during his victory.
+His invasion of Kush was a failure, and Nastasen claimed to have taken many fine boats and other prizes of war during his victory.